You tried to avoid it like the plague, but there is no escape anymore.

 Yes, you tried to push it aside, delay it, pretend it was just an afterthought.
 You told yourself you would easily find a solution once hell freezes over.

 But now the inevitable is upon you.
-You just finished your story, and you desperately need a good title for it.
+You just finished your story, and you desperately need a title, or, even better, a couple of good story titles to choose from.
 There is no way out (*cue high-noon music and Charles Bronson stepping into the saloon…*).

 To be real, you don’t just need a good title, you need an excellent one.
 The title will be the first impression potential readers and buyers get from your story, and you want to make sure it turns them on, not off… You have about 2-6 words to impress and intrigue them.